Lauren-Brett/JS-with-Vue-Group-Project-Top-Trumps/README.md

  - Model and test the game logic and then display it in the browser for a user to interact with
  - Two player game or one player and the computer

- To get the app working on localhost follow these instructions in the terminal: